transilvlad/dnsblchk/README.md

-# DNS Block List Checker (DNSblChk)
+# DNS RBL Checker

-DNSblChk is an open-source Python script and service for monitoring and reporting on DNS blacklists.
+An open-source Python script and service for monitoring and reporting on DNS RBLs.
 It is designed for ease of use, with a straightforward configuration and clear reporting.

 ## Features